pjtunstall/holocron/README.md

 Clone this repository with `git clone https://github.com/pjtunstall/holocron`.
 Then navigate into the project directory with `cd holocron`, and run `cargo build --release` to compile.
 Navigate into the directory containing the compiled binary with `cd target/release` and run the program with `./holocron` as follows:

-`./holocron -g alice` to generate keys for Alice and save them as `alice_secret.asc` and `alice_public.asc` in the `keys` folder, creating the `keys` folder if it doesn't already exist.
+`./holocron -g bob` to generate keys for Bob and save them as `bob_secret.asc` and `bob_public.asc` in the `keys` folder, creating the `keys` folder if it doesn't already exist.

+`./holocron -g bob` to generate keys for Bob and save them as `bob_secret.asc` and `bob_public.asc` in the folder `keys`, creating the folder `keys` if it doesn't exist.

+`./holocron -eff hello.txt bob` to encrypt the message in `hello.txt` with the public key `bob_public.asc`, located in the folder `keys`, and save the resulting ciphertext to `hello.asc`.

-`./holocron -e "We're in a spot of bother." bob` to encrypt a message for Bob and print the resulting ciphertext.
+`./holocron -etf \"We're in a spot of bother.\" bob` to encrypt the given message for Bob with the public key `bob_public.asc`, located in the folder `keys`, and save the resulting ciphertext to `ciphertext.asc`.

-`./holocron -d hello.asc bob` to decrypt the message from the file `hello.asc` with the secret key `bob_secret.asc` and print the resulting plaintext.
+`./holocron -ett \"We're in a spot of bother.\" bob` to encrypt the given message for Bob with the public key `bob_public.asc`, located in the folder `keys`, and print the resulting ciphertext to the terminal.

-`./holocron -ef hello.txt bob` to encrypt the message in `plaintext.txt` with the public key `bob_public.asc` and save it to `hello.asc`.
+`./holocron -dff hello.asc bob` to decrypt the message in `hello.asc` with the secret key `bob_secret.asc`, located in the folder `keys`, and save the resulting plaintext to `hello.txt`.

-`./holocron -df hello.asc bob` to decrypt the message in `hello.asc` with the secret key `bob_secret.asc` and save it to `hello.txt`.
+`./holocron -dft hello.asc bob` to decrypt the message in `hello.asc` with the secret key `bob_secret.asc`, located in the folder `keys`, and print the resulting plaintext to the terminal.

 `./holocron -c` to clear all keys, i.e. delete the `keys` folder in the current directory.

-Note that if you compile in debug mode with `cargo run`, you'll need to prefix any arguments with `--`, thus: `./holocron -- -g alice`.
+Note that if you compile in debug mode with `cargo run`, you'll need to prefix any arguments with `--`, thus: `./holocron -- -g bob`.

 ## In detail